 These are the occurrences, where she appears to see how hard I work at home but at the same time doesn’t appreciate it, that I find very hurtful.
 That and general insolence, refusing to follow many of our normal family rules, again saying “I don’t have to if I don’t want to” or “No that’s not the rule.
 I will tell you the rule”.
 I know that she’s only 4 and her opinions are fleeting.
 She is actually a very helpful kid and generally loves to help out.
 I try hard to remember that this is likely a manifestation of her figuring out her place in the family as well as typical human nature balking at being told what to do.
 Plus with every new stage of development she needs to learn proper social interactions.
 She’s also starting to get to the age where she has to learn the hard lessons that people don’t always get to do what they want and that sometimes we all have to do work even if it isn’t fun.

 No matter how much I try to remember that all of this is typical four year old stuff, it bothers me when it happens.
 I feel powerless and stuck.
 I feel like I am taken for granted.
-I feel like a cliche when I tell my family “I am not a maid” when they don’t pick up after themselves.
+I feel like such a cliche when I tell my family “I am not a maid” when they don’t pick up after themselves.
 When I was making dinner tonight I actually thought “I’ll stop doing all the things I do for her and see how she likes it then” and immediately thought “I’m sure every lame family sitcom has an episode where the mom goes on strike to teach the kids a lesson”.
-I know that cliches and stereotypes become cliches and stereotypes for a reason but I loathe becoming this particular one of an unappreciated housewife who has to go to extreme lengths just to get her family to give her a little bit of respect.
+Sigh.
+I loathe becoming this particular cliche of an unappreciated mother and housewife who has to go to extreme lengths just to get her family to give her a little bit of respect.

 In the worst times I resent her making me into a mom cliche, and nagging housewife.

 But the biggest reason this bothers me so is knowing that she’s absolutely right.
 No matter how much I plead or punish, if she decides not to do something, I can’t make her.
 But I still have to take care of her and do my job and pick up after everyone.
 As a parent I work hard to try to avoid power struggles with the kids, to lead by example.
 This particular “I do what I want” stage has blindsided me.
-If I’m going to get through this age I will definitely need to have a long hard look at why I immediately cast myself in the role of resentful family martyr.
+If I’m going to get through this age I will definitely need to have a long hard look at myself.
+At why I immediately cast myself in the role of resentful family martyr.
+That is not the mom and wife I want to be.
 I need to find a way to remind myself that it isn’t personal.
+I am not a victim.
 She isn’t doing it “to me”.
 She’s just figuring things out.
-I need to find a way to figure it out together with her.
+We need to find a way to figure it out together.